 Congratulations to Hawaii Pacific University!

-Winners of AAF District 13's 2012 National Student Advertising Competition and Represented Hawaii in the National Finals in Austin, Texas in June 2012.
+Winners of AAF District 13's 2014 National Student Advertising Competition who represented Hawaii in the National Semi Finals, placing 9th out of 16 teams.

 How the NSAC Works

 Each year, a corporate sponsor provides an assignment or case study outlining the history of its product and current advertising situation.
 The case study is always candid and reflects a real world situation.
 Students must research the product and its competition, identify potential problem areas and devise a completely integrated communications campaign for the client.
 Each student team then "pitches" its campaign to a panel of judges.
 Regional NSAC competitions are held each spring in 15 districts throughout the U.S. The winning team in each district and one wild card team then advances to compete on the national level at the AAF National Conference in June.